A lot of men don’t realize it but low testosterone causes problems in relationships. Low “T” is NOT a ¨HE¨ problem. It’s a ¨WE¨ problem.

 Food to Boost Your Testosterone Levels

-Testosterone is all about virility and vitality.
-Men who are as young as 30 years old show the signs of low testosterone.
+Testosterone is all about vitality.
+Men who are as young as 30 years old can show the signs of low testosterone.

-- Oysters: They contain Zinc that helps you increase the muscle growth, physical endurance, and the levels of “T.”
+- Oysters: They contain Zinc that helps you increase muscle growth, physical endurance, and your level of “T.”